mgbrodi/hello-java/fragments/devcontainer/README.md

       reference: build-tool
 ```

-For a concrete example on how to use it, check the `tanzu-java-web-app` sample
+For a concrete example on how to use it, check the `hello-java` sample
 accelerator.

 ## Creating the fragment resource